m-bonicolini/Kaya/README.md

   - AUTHORS list the authors of the project
   - LICENSE is the text of the GPL V2
   - Makefile is the makefile of the project for the compilation in the umps environment
   - doc/ contain the static documentation of the project (KAYA specification document and umps emulator guide) as pdf.

  It is possible to generate the html docs via the doxygen command.
 See Doxyfile for info about the documentation format
   - e/ static header
   - h/ dynamic header usable out of kernel space
   - src/ the source code of the kernel
   - umps/ header for the umps emulator
+  - experimental-scheduler/ the dir with the experimental scheduler implementation

 # Overview
 The initial.c  init the kernel data struct and start the first process with the load of p2test.0.1.c test function.